 - Short technical notes

 In addition, the journal occasionally publishes book reviews, conference announcements, and other matters of direct interest to the organic geochemistry community.Peer-review is arranged through the Chief Editors and Associate Editor team and conducted by well known, respected scientists from academia, government and industry.

-Types of Contributions: Papers may be published as a Full Paper, a Note or a Discussion/Reply.
+Types of Contributions: Papers may be published as a Full Paper, a Review, a Note or a Discussion/Reply.
 A full paper should describe original research in the general area of Organic Geochemistry (see Introduction).
 A note is a short (see strict length limits below) original contribution, which can be used to inform readers of preliminary or limited results of research.
 Papers in the form of a Discussion/Reply will be published when a reader wishes to comment on a paper published previously.
 This format will be of two back-to-back short communications, one from the communicator and one from the original author(s).

 Scientific review: Manuscripts will be reviewed by a minimum of two referees and will be considered for publication on the basis of originality of the contribution and the recommendations of referees and editors.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.